echristhuraj/CubeSatDetumblingSimulator/README.md

 # CubeSat Detumbling Simulator

-When a satellite such as a CubeSat (a small 10 cm x 10 cm x 10 cm spacecraft) is released from its launch vehicle container, it tumbles about all axes and must be detumbled before mission operations can take place.
-Detumbling is the process of slowing the body angular rates of a satellite down until its attitude (angular orientation) is stabilized in orbit.
+When a satellite such as a CubeSat (a small 10 cm x 10 cm x 10 cm spacecraft) is released from its deployer, it tumbles about all axes and must be detumbled before mission operations can take place.
+Detumbling is the process of slowing the body angular rates of a satellite down until its attitude (angular orientation) is stabilized in orbit
 After a satellite is detumbled, the on-board attitude determination and control system (ADCS) can use deterministic methods to acquire initial attitude measurements with respect to the inertial reference frame (the Earth-centered inertial (ECI) frame), and recursive methods to perform tasks like nadir-pointing and attitude maintenance.
-Written in MATLAB, this CubeSat Detumbling Simulator (originally developed for UCI CubeSat) allows the user to simulate the detumbling phase of a LEO CubeSat (with at least a 3- axis magnetorquer set, a magnetometer, and a gyroscope) using a B-dot controller and low pass filters (for sensor noise attenuation) in a closed-loop feedback process.
+Written in MATLAB, this CubeSat Detumbling Simulator (originally developed for UCI CubeSat) allows the user to simulate the detumbling phase of a LEO CubeSat (with at least a
+3-axis magnetorquer set, a magnetometer, and a gyroscope) using a B-dot controller and low pass filters (for sensor noise attenuation) in a closed-loop feedback process.

 ## Requirements